klondikemarlen/vscode-create-test-file/README.md

 ## Extension Settings

+For pattern replacement conventions see [Specifying a string as the replacement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#specifying_a_string_as_the_replacement)

 ```javascript -- instead of json to support comments
 // Basic settings
 "createTestFile.nameTemplate": "{filename}_spec", // If file is named foo.bar, will create test named foo_spec.bar